 But looking only at the countries where WhatsApp has high market penetration neglects the big picture.
-For instance, even though the app is ubiquitous among Danes, tiny Denmark (population 5.7 million) only makes up a fraction of WhatsApp’s user base.
+For instance, even though the app is ubiquitous among the Dutch, it's only an 87% share of the Netherlands' population ( 17.1 million) which makes up a fraction of WhatsApp’s user base.
 We need to look at the number of WhatsApp users in a given country, in addition to its share of total internet users, to understand who the world’s biggest WhatsApp users are.

-By far, the biggest WhatsApp base in the world is India, with 400 million users.
+By far, the biggest WhatsApp base in the world is India, with nearly 400 million users.
 Even though it doesn’t make the top ten countries by market penetration — WhatsApp usage is widespread in urban areas but still catching up in rural ones — it’s nonetheless a huge area of opportunity for businesses.
-Companies have had huge success selling everything from glasses to fish using WhatsApp Business.
-When the app recently announced its new Catalogs feature, India was one of a handful of countries selected for the initial release.
-Brazil, also on the early rollout list, is another huge market, with 120 million users.
-Other countries selected by WhatsApp for the feature’s early rollout include Germany, Indonesia, Mexico, the U.K., and the U.S.
+When new features are released on the platform, India is often the first area they are trialled in.
+In November 2020, a new feature allowing users to send money directly between bank accounts via the app was rolled out in the country.

 Despite its made-in-California status, WhatsApp’s user base has been relatively small in the United States in comparison to other countries.
 This could be attributed to the popularity of Apple Messages and Facebook Messenger.
 As of October 2018, only 12.1 percent of mobile users in the United States accessed WhatsApp, compared to 56.8 percent who accessed Facebook Messenger.
 However, WhatsApp usage does seem to be on the rise — so far in 2019, 68.1 million U.S. mobile phone users accessed WhatsApp to communicate and some forecasters project this figure to grow to 85.8 million users by 2023.